Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 Find out what maps you will need for your trip here.

-Visit my hiking recommendations page, (footwear, clothes + kit).
+Visit our hiking recommendations page, (footwear, clothes + kit).

 Or get in touch and I will help as best I can :).

-Please note 'Peak District Walks' accepts no liability through any injuries or accidents that may result from walking this route.
-We always recommend you take a paper map and compass on your walk.
+Please note 'Peak District Walks' accepts no liability for any injuries or accidents resulting from walking our routes.
+We always recommend you wear appropriate footwear to avoid injuries and to take a paper map and compass on your walks.
 Read more here.